python/typing/docs/spec/constructors.rst

 method.
 If so, it should evaluate the call of this method using the supplied arguments.
 If the metaclass is ``type``, this step can be skipped.

-If the evaluated return type of the ``__call__`` method is something other than an instance of the class being constructed, a type checker should assume that the metaclass ``__call__`` method is overriding ``type.__call__`` in some special manner, and it should not attempt to evaluate the ``__new__`` or ``__init__`` methods on the class.
+If the evaluated return type of the ``__call__`` method indicates something other than an instance of the class being constructed, a type checker should assume that the metaclass ``__call__`` method is overriding ``type.__call__`` in some special manner, and it should not attempt to evaluate the ``__new__`` or ``__init__`` methods on the class.
 For example, some metaclass ``__call__``